Gifts-in-Kind Policy

 Terms of Acceptance

-Not all potential gifts of materials are appropriate for the Library's collection, and some offers may be declined.
+Not all potential gifts of materials are appropriate for the Library's general collections, and some offers may be declined.
 Gifts are accepted with the understanding that the addition of materials is completely at the discretion of the Library.
 Materials that are accepted become the property of the Library and are subject to the policies and procedures that govern Library collections, including potential withdrawal of material no longer needed.
-A Rod Library Gift Donations form documents the agreement made with the donor, and any conditions associated with the gift.
+The Rod Library Gift Donations form documents the agreement made with the donor, and any conditions associated with the gift.

 Acknowledgement of Gifts

 All gifts are acknowledged by a letter from the Dean of Library Services.
-Donors may wish to compile a list of items for their records prior to donation, especially for tax purposes, as the Library cannot provide such a list.
+Donors may wish to compile a list of items for their records prior to donation.
+Federal tax law prohibits the Library from assessing monetary value to gifts.
+It is the donor's responsibility to assign a value for tax purposes or to have the donation independently appraised for this purpose.

 Materials Generally Not Accepted